mjxstowe/mjxstowe/README.md

 Currently a PhD candidate in the [Kirby Institute](https://www.kirbyinstitute.org.au/) at the University of New South Wales, Sydney, Australia.
 My research interests include applications of community-derived biomedical and epidemiological data in the public and population health fields, focusing on social and health components of systems that affect diverse populations of people who use drugs.

 I work on projects that focus on the meaningful inclusion of people who use drugs at all aspects of the research process - from design to implementation, evaluation and dissemination.
 Together, my varied interests coalesce around reducing drug-related social and health harms imposed on people who use drugs and improving the equitable involvement of people who use drugs in research.
 Learn more about my research interests in [publications](/publication).

-<h2>What I do</h2>

-- I have a background in Bayesian statistics and causal inference.
-- I currently wear a few hats (and continue to get better at):
-  - Statistician
-  - Build web applications with Django
-  - (Newer) work with data pipelines

 <h2>What I believe in</h2>
 I do not believe in gatekeeping information.
 I love contributing to open source (when I can).